InessaDeAngelis/Torrential_Twitter_Trial/README.md

 The repo is structured as the following:

--   `Coding Form` contains the R script used to create the Shiny app coding form to code the Tweets for severity of harassment and type of account.

--   `outputs` contains the files used to generate the paper, including the Codebook to code the Tweets, the Quarto document, and bibliography file, as well as the PDF of the paper.
+-   `Outputs` contains the files used to generate the paper, including the Codebook to code the Tweets, the Quarto document, and bibliography file, as well as the PDF of the paper.

--   `scripts` contains the R scripts used to simulate, clean, validate, and model the data.
+-   `Scripts` contains the R scripts used to simulate, clean, validate, and model the data.

 ## Note on Data
 The raw and cleaned datasets cannot be uploaded to GitHub.
 Please contact Inessa (inessa.deangelis@mail.utoronto.ca) to access the datasets.